High Liner Foods Incorporated processes and markets prepared and packaged frozen seafood products in North America.

 Analyst Future Growth Forecasts

-Earnings vs Market: HLF's earnings (47.2% per year) are forecast to grow faster than the Canadian market (23.7% per year).
+Earnings vs Market: HLF's earnings are forecast to decline over the next 3 years (-3.6% per year).

-High Growth Earnings: earnings are expected to grow significantly over the next 3 years.
+High Growth Earnings: HLF's earnings are forecast to decline over the next 3 years.

 Earnings per Share Growth Forecasts